 Gelatin and collagen are Generally Recognized As Safe (GRAS) by the US Food and Drug Administration (US FDA) and compliant with the US, European, and Japanese Pharmacopeia.
-But the use of traditionally manufactured gelatin and collagen in sensitive (bio)medical applications is challenged by the presence of endotoxins.
+But the use of traditionally manufactured gelatin and collagen - even of pharmaceutical and medical grades - in sensitive (bio)medical applications is challenged by the presence of endotoxins.

 What are endotoxins?